oeggy03/tp/docs/DeveloperGuide.md

     1. Prerequisite: There are people in the List of People.
     2. Test case: `view p 1`<br>
        Expected: First contact in the list of people is displayed in Display Box.
+Note that the Display Box may not be updated or emptied
+       till the next `view` command is executed.

     3. Test case: `view p 0`<br>
        Expected: No contact is displayed.
 Error message `Invalid Command format...` is shown in the Command Result Box.